ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 * Coordinator will review and approve vendor invoices, then forward to BitShares Blockchain Foundation for direct payment to vendor

-**Downside Multiplier:**
+**Devaluation Multiplier:**
-This Worker introduces a _downside multiplier_ to mitigate the impacts of a depreciating BTS token during the active period.
-The BBF will use accumulated BTS to purchase bitCNY from the market to fill this _Budget Worker_.
-The current market cap of the BTS token is approximately $100M USD.
-We propose to mitigate market devaluation of approximately one-third (-33%) by using a 1.50 _downside multiplier_ which allows sustained budget accumulation near $67M USD.
+This Worker introduces a _devaluation multiplier_ to mitigate the impacts of a depreciating BTS token during the active period.
+We propose to protect against prolonged BTS devaluation of approximately one-third (-33%) by using a 1.50 _devaluation multiplier_.
+Initially, BTS will be accumulated at rate 150% of the required daily budget.
+The BBF will use the accumulated BTS to purchase bitCNY from the market, up to the _Core Team Budget_ detailed above in _Table 8_.

 **Calculation:**
-* 3.66198 BTS/bitCNY = Settlement price of bitCNY at the moment of writing (2019-01-15)
+* 4.01801 BTS/bitCNY = Ask price at depth 10,000 bitCNY at the moment of writing (2019-01-16)
-* 1.50 = Downside multiplier to mitigate market fluctuations
+* 1.50 = Devaluation multiplier to mitigate market fluctuations
-* 31,664 CNY/day * 3.66198 BTS/CNY * 1.50 downside multiplier ≈ **183,801 BTS/day**
+* ¥30,686 CNY/day * 4.01801 BTS/bitCNY * 1.50 devaluation multiplier ≈ **184,943 BTS/day**

 **Payments:**
 CNY payments are remitted in bitCNY with method developed by the BitShares Blockchain Foundation [5].